SafeHome.org may receive compensation from some providers listed on this page. Learn More

 >> Check Out: Medical Guardian vs MobileHelp Comparison

 Wearing your medical alert device as a necklace is convenient and easy.
-Just throw it over your head and you can enjoy your day the way you want knowing you can get medical assistance anytime you need it.
+Simply put it on and enjoy your day knowing medical assistance is always available.

-Even though all medical alert necklaces largely look the same, they’re surprisingly different both in capabilities and tertiary services.
-We recommend Bay Alarm Medical for their premium monitoring service, high-quality app, and easy-to-use necklace.
-Medical Guardian, ADT’s Medical Alert System, and MobileHelp each provided high-quality necklaces and services, too.
+Though medical alert necklaces look similar, they differ significantly in capabilities and services.
+We recommend Bay Alarm Medical for their premium monitoring, high-quality app, and user-friendly necklace.
+Medical Guardian, ADT's Medical Alert System, and MobileHelp also delivered excellent necklaces and services.

 Yes, fall detection works with medical alert necklaces.
 Even though they are not strapped to your body, they can still detect a sudden drop and send an alert to your monitoring team.

-Most medical alert systems come with a necklace for free.
+Most medical alert systems include a necklace at no additional charge.
 They typically include a pendant that can be attached to a lanyard and worn as a necklace.
 For extra pendants, expect to pay anywhere from $15 to $50.

 Unfortunately, nearly every medical alert necklace requires a monthly fee.
 It pays for monitoring, so that when you press the medical emergency button, you can connect to a real person for assistance.